enorms/rfdao-dfa-app/DeFi Alliance Cohort 7 Application Form.md

 ### For each founder, please provide further detail as you did above.

 - Eric (above)
-- Luke Iseman was YC's first hardware partner and took two startups he founded through the program.
+- Luke Iseman was YC's first first Director of Hardware and took two startups he founded through the program.
 - stealth founder currently working on existing startup

 ## When and how did the founders meet?
 Have you worked on other projects together in the past?
 ### Skip this question if you're a solo founder.

-Eric met Luke in 2015 when going through YC as Luke was the first director of hardware.
+Eric met Luke in 2015 when going through YC while Luke was director of hardware.
 They discuss crypto and projects, and are colleagues as Pioneer Fund SVPs.
 They met Ryan in OrangeDAO and were all excited by the ability to use crypto to fundamentally change how new products and features, perhaps fundraising itself, is done.

 ## What ecosystem are you building on?